robertbetts/RegtechGuide/README.md

 - A new discussion topic file for the next topic created.
 - The contributing agents will then to be prompted to initiate their contributions to the in_progress topic.

-### Synthesizing and Production the Final Reference Documation
+### Synthesizing and Production of the Final Reference Documation

 After all the discussion topics are complete, the moderator will synthesize each discussion topic into a single chapter.
 - Do not to overly duplicate topics across chapters, with a preference to referencing a topic in another chapter.